OctopusDeploy/docs/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md

 ---
-title: Managing Resources Using Scripts
+title: Managing resources using scripts
 description: Octopus resources can be created using service messages allowing resources that you currently can script in Azure to be modeled in Octopus (dynamic infrastructure).
 position: 120
 ---